-But the Court also made clear that state law equitable subrogation theories could not be asserted as monetary claims against the government by subcontractors and suppliers.
-Under payment and performance bond theories, the Court noted that “sovereign immunity left subcontractors and suppliers without a remedy against the Government when the general contractor became insolvent,” and that the Miller Act surety bond requirement was designed to cure that problem.
+But the Court also made clear that state law equitable subrogation theories could not be asserted as monetary claims against the government by subcontractor bond and suppliers’ bond.
+Underpayment and performance bond theories, the Court noted that “sovereign immunity left subcontractors and suppliers without a remedy against the Government when the general contractor became insolvent,” and that the Miller Act surety bond requirement was designed to cure that problem.
 See information about equitable subrogation and Miller Act claims.

 Surety’s Role in a Construction Project?
-Frequent issues arise about your Miller Act bond with respect to performance and payment bond disputes and the surety’s role under the Miller Act.
+Frequent issues arise about your Miller Act bond with respect to performance bonding and Miller Act payment bond claims disputes and the surety’s role under the Miller Act.
 The reality is that a surety is not a party to a federal construction contract.

-- Any payment and performance bond needed for the contract shall be produced by the prime contract (did you know that bonding is not traditional insurance?)
+- Any payment and performance bonds needed for the contract shall be produced by the prime contract (did you know that bonding is not traditional insurance?)

 - However, when the surety enters into a takeover contract, it now becomes a party and is in direct privity of contract with the government.

-Problems Getting Miller Act Performance and Payment Bond Across the U.S: Across the United States, there is an overwhelming problem for smaller businesses to set up a strong foundation to first understand the Miller Act payment and performance bond meaning and to then acquire such bonds.
+Problems Getting Miller Act Payment and Performance Bonds Across the U.S: Across the United States, there is an overwhelming problem for smaller businesses to set up a strong foundation to first understand the Miller Act payment and performance bond meaning and to then acquire such bonds.